MING-DA 80W PP with 845

 distortion down to acceptable levels using moderate amounts of

-problems with hums and microphony and difficulties
+problems with hums and microphony and difficulties with biasing

-pentodes strapped in triode, plus better filtering of B+ supplies
+triode, plus better filtering of B+ supplies all do less awful

 Rear end of Ming-Da amp.